UWIT-IAM/uw-husky-directory/docs/running-the-app.md

 ## Options

+**For complete documentation of the run-development-server.sh script, run it with `--help`**

 You can run any published tag with `-i`:

 `./scripts/run-development-server.sh -i gcr.io/uwit-mci-iam/husky-directory:${TAG}`

-You can run an instance that uses a redis cache (for testing and validation purposes):
+You can run an instance that also uses a redis cache (for testing and validation purposes) and includes a prometheus instance with:

-`./.scripts/run-development-server.sh --with-redis`
+`./.scripts/run-development-server.sh --compose`

-This will use the [docker-compose file](../docker/docker-compose.app-with-redis.yaml) instead of a single docker container.
+This will use the [docker-compose file](../docker/docker-compose.app.yaml) instead of a single docker container.
 Note that this automatically sets up the environment to mount your code live (locally); this is not configurable without editing the docker-compose file.